The Trump administration is making an unprecedented reach for data held by states

 This month's Medicaid data transfer appears to be among the largest known cases yet of sensitive data from states being shared across federal agencies.

-Top officials at the U.S. Department of Health and Human Services ordered staff at the Centers for Medicaid and Medicare Services to share with DHS sensitive data from a handful of states about millions of their Medicaid enrollees, according to reporting by The Associated Press.
+Top officials at the U.S. Department of Health and Human Services ordered staff at the Centers for Medicare & Medicaid Services to share with DHS sensitive data from a handful of states about millions of their Medicaid enrollees, according to reporting by The Associated Press.

 The data pertains to Medicaid recipients in California, Illinois, Washington and Washington, D.C., according to the AP report.
 Those jurisdictions allow some noncitizens who do not qualify for federal Medicaid to enroll in a version of the program that is funded by the state.
 (All states receive federal funding to use for emergency care, which can treat low-income patients regardless of their immigration status.)